Board of Directors

-Rachel Boyle (Secretary) is an independent art consultant based in Toronto.
+Rachel Boyle (Treasurer) is an independent art consultant based in Toronto.
 Most recently she was the curatorial director of the New York–based Pace Gallery.
 Rachel, who has contributed to and edited numerous fine-arts publications, has more than 20 years of experience working with artists and cultural institutions worldwide.

 Dana Prieto is an Argentine artist and educator based in Toronto whose site-responsive practice manifests in sculpture, installation, performance, writing, and collaborations.
 Dana’s work deftly examines our intimate and collective entanglements with colonial institutions and power structures by exposing how we relate, think, make, and consume in the Anthropocene.
 Her work has been presented in national and international galleries, public spaces, and informal cultural venues.